Product Name

 Will the Finoxidil Spray have fewer side effects than finasteride tablets?

 Possibly.
 Since Finoxidil Spray is applied directly to the scalp, less of the finasteride enters your bloodstream compared to taking it orally.
+This may reduce the risk of some side effects like changes in libido or sexual function.

 *The information provided on this platform is intended for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.